grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [ ] Create the `src/actions/collect_commitments.rs` module.
 - [ ] Implement logic to extract commitment replies from a specific tweet, sourcing from `twitter_search_replies.rs`.
 - [ ] Wire it up as the `collect-commitments` subcommand.
+- [ ] **Create tests for the collect-commitments subcommand by moving appropriate tests from the old binary.**
 - [ ] Update `README.md` to document the new `cliptions collect-commitments` command.
 - [ ] Update `Cargo.toml` to version `0.6.2`.
 - [ ] Commit the changes and create a git tag `v0.6.2`.